GerardoCendejas/org-roam-timeline/README.md

 Org-Roam-Timeline creates an interactive, browser-based timeline of your [org-roam](https://github.com/org-roam/org-roam) notes, allowing you to visualize historical context, filter by tags, and seamlessly navigate between your timeline and your text editor.

-It is designed for researchers, historians, and anyone who needs to see /when/ their ideas happened, not just how they link together.
+It is designed for researchers, historians, and anyone who needs to see **when** their ideas happened, not just how they link together.

 ## Installation